 - Company directors and LLP members can be furloughed provided they are paid through PAYE and furlough is formally adopted as a decision of the company/partnership.
 They can continue to fulfil statutory duties as necessary but must not provide services for or on behalf of the company or generate revenue.

-The Government started accepting claims from employers on 20 April 2020, and 7.5 million employees had been registered by 12 May 2020.
-The scheme was set to run until the end of June, however, the government has announced that this will be extended until the end of October, with some changes to the scheme from August onwards.
-Full details of how the scheme will operate from August are still awaited.
+The UK Government started accepting claims from employers on 20 April 2020, and approximately 9.1 million jobs had been furloughed as of 14 June 2020.
+The scheme was set to run until the end of June, however, the government announced that it will be extended until the end of October, with flexible furlough having been introduced on 1 July.

 Employers must be enrolled for PAYE Online in order to access the scheme, and must have been operating PAYE on or before 19 March 2020.